 Observability is a Cultural Trait

-Observability as an adjective can also modify other types of nouns, as in “observability team.”
+Observability as can also modify other nouns, as in “observability team.”
 In this sense, observability as culture is the degree to which a team or company values the ability to inspect and understand systems, their workload, and their behavior.
 Companies who have a strong observability culture often have observability teams, although many of them don’t call it that.

 What Observability is Not